anarichter/anarichter.github.io/_pages/bookshelf.md

 <br>
 <br>
 <br>
-... but you know, that <strong><a href="https://www.instagram.com/p/Cw_HcoLJxCJ/">« quote »</a></strong> about how little remains from reading or watching films does resonate with me – consciously, anyway. (starting to record the books i read on Goodreads came as a tactic to get around this)
+... but you know, that <a href="https://www.instagram.com/p/Cw_HcoLJxCJ/">« quote »</a> about how little remains from reading or watching films does resonate with me – consciously, anyway. (starting to record the books i read on Goodreads came as a tactic to get around this)
 <br>
 <br>
 <br>